Cítoliby: Sights

-Among the main landmark of Cítoliby is the castle and the church.
+Among the main landmarks of Cítoliby is the castle and the church.
 The Church of Saint James the Great was built in the Baroque style in 1713–1715.

 The Cítoliby Castle was built in 1665 and rebuilt in the Baroque style before 1717.

 A technical monument is the former waterworks.
 It was built before 1727 for the needs of the castle water supply and probably rebuilt in 1885.
 This solitary building is also a landmark of the town square.